-Mauritania has since the 1970s known persistent and recurring periods of droughts (1968-1974,1983- 1984, 2002-2003, 2005-2009, 2011-2012).
-Also the current rainy season has seen limited rainfall.
-This decrease of rainfall has negatively affected the ecological, social, economic and even cultural environment of Mauritania.
+Mauritania has had, at least since the 1970s, persistent and recurring periods of droughts (1968-1974,1983- 1984, 2002-2003, 2005-2009, 2011-2012).
+The current rainy season has seen limited rainfall, which has negatively affected the ecological, social, economic and even cultural environment of Mauritania.

 In addition, the Department of Bassikounou is hosting the large refugee camp of M’bera, providing refuge since 2012 to Malians ﬂeeing the conﬂict in Mali.
 This large refugee camp and the herds of animals which were brought along, have put considerable additional pressure on the already fragile surrounding environment with intense competition for ﬁrewood, water and pasture.

-IOM works in coordination with the Ministry of Interior, the Ministry of hydraulics and sanitation, the Ministry of Agriculture and the Ministry of Breeding, UN agencies (including UNHCR, WHO and UNICEF among others), international and national NGOs.
+IOM works in coordination with the Ministry of Interior, the Ministry of Hydraulics and Sanitation, the Ministry of Agriculture and the Ministry of Breeding, UN agencies (including UNHCR, WHO and UNICEF among others), international and national NGOs.

 Overall Targeted Beneficiaries: 6,000 refugees and 6,000 host communities

 Contact Information: Momme Ducros, Project Manager, email@example.com.
 IOM Mauritania Facebook: https://www.facebook.com/iommauritania/